 - Factor 7: Time

 The sooner, the better!
-Turns out the longer you wait before getting treatment for your acne, the higher your risk of developing scars.
-So if just washing your face and keeping your hands off isn’t doing the trick, it may be time to see a dermatologist and get some help for that acne ASAP.
+Turns out the longer you wait before getting treatment, the higher your risk of developing scars.
+So if just washing your face and keeping your hands off isn’t doing the trick, it may be time to see a dermatologist and get some help.

 Are you suffering from acne scars?
-If so, find out the best treatments for acne scars from one of our dermatology providers.
-Call 844-DERM-DOC or email us at email@example.com for an appointment.
-Schweiger Dermatology Group is proud to offer a variety of best in class treatments for acne and acne scars.
+If so, find out the best treatments from one of our dermatology providers.
+Call 844-DERM-DOC or email us at firstname.lastname@example.org for an appointment.
+Schweiger Dermatology Group is proud to offer a variety of best in class treatments.